 This battery-powered trimmer provides a quick, easy and effective means of tidying up any misbehaving facial hair.
 If your beard is thicker in some areas than others, or is altering the shape of your face in an unflattering way, then the range of different cutting lengths available allows you to remedy the issue in no time at all.

-This scissor & comb pack is just the thing for the man who likes his 'tache to look just so.
+These scissors are just the thing for the man who likes his 'tache to look just so.
 The scissor's large finger loops ensure an incredibly high standard of control, regardless of whether you're shaping off a handlebar moustache or trimming overgrown eyebrows.